 Accommodation on the English Way

 There are numerous hotels in Ferrol at the start of The Camino Ingles that make the evening before you start your journey relatively easy.
-Some these hotels are Hotel La Frontera, Pension La Parra, Hotel Almendra, Hotel America to name a few.
+Some of these hotels are Hotel La Frontera, Pension La Parra, Hotel Almendra and the Hotel America to name a few.

 A Pilgrim's Guide to the Camino Inglés: The English Way also known as the Celtic Camino